gregpalmr/alluxio-systemd/README.md

      $ systemctl status alluxio-job-worker

      $ systemctl status alluxio-proxy

+Use this command on the log server node:

+     $ systemctl status alluxio-logserver

 If you see any errors, you can view the complete systemd errors using the command: